What is START ALL About?

 - Attend sessions to help you prepare for your first year on campus

 - Send your college and Advanced Placement (AP) credits to the Office of Admissions.
 We will need the institution, exact course prefix, title, course number and credits earned (e.g., Maryville University, MATH 116: Intermediate Algebra, 3.0)

-- Fill out your Parking Pass Permit Application to bring with you.
+- Fill out your Parking Pass Permit Application.

 Bascom Honors Program